Updated By Teckwrap Craft On August28, 2024

 As for removable vinyl, when used outdoors or printed on a mug, it won’t last long.
 Most likely, removable vinyl will only last for 1-3 months.
 That’s why it’s important to know the difference between permanent and removable vinyl.
 This is to ensure that it sticks longer and better.

-Fact #4: Indoor Vinyl — Sealing Process, Washing, and Fabrics
+Fact #4: Indoor Vinyl — Sealing Process, Washing, And Fabrics

 Can you seal removable vinyl?
 Yes.
 If you want the removable vinyl to adhere well to the surface you can use dishwasher safe Mod Podge, spray sealer (polyurethane polyacrylic spray), or epoxy.